oneinfra/oneinfra/README.md

     ```

 3. Create a local set of fake hypervisors, so `oneinfra` can schedule
-cluster control plane components somewhere.
-You can [also provision
+managed control plane components.
+You can [also provision and define
-and define your own set of hypervisors](docs/hypervisors.md) if you
+your own set of hypervisors](docs/hypervisors.md) if you prefer.
-prefer.

     ```console
     $ oi-local-hypervisor-set create --tcp | kubectl apply -f -